January arrives and with it, the frenzy for summer backpacking reservations. It’s easy to feel FOMO (fear of missing out) at this time of year.

 Let’s get started with our list of BC backpacking trips without reservation systems.

-We have personally hiked all of the featured routes in the first section, with the exception of one that is on our 2024 ‘to-do’ list (North Coast Trail).
+We have personally hiked all of the featured routes in the first section so you can be assured that these recommendations are legitimate!

 The majority of these reservation-free BC backpacking trails are situated in provincial parks or national parks (not ‘secret places’).
 They are well-established routes that have been developed for recreation.